 – When the meat is done, put it on a plate and drain the broth.
 Keep the broth and boil in the same pan the potatoes.

-- Cook the Spaetzle or make them (see the recipe on this blog), and let them drip on a sieve.
+– Cook the Spaetzle or make them (see the recipe on this blog) per instructions.
+Drain them in a sieve.

-- Cut the meat into cubes, add it with the Spaetzle to the potatoes in the broth, spice it with nutmeg.
+– Cut the meat into cubes, add it with the Spaetzle to the potatoes in the broth, spice with salt, pepper and nutmeg as needed.

 – Cut the other onion in cubes and saute them in the butter until golden.